Work with Custom Elements (Beta)

 Third-party web components are web components that you can create using customElements.define()

 , resulting in custom elements you can reuse in an LWC app.
 You don't need to use custom elements with LWC unless you're working with third-party web components.
+When you implement a third-party web component in LWC, we recommend that you refer to that component's documentation for usage information.
 For the purpose of this article, custom elements and third-party web components are interchangeable.

 Lightning Web Security (LWS) must be enabled in the Salesforce org because Lightning Locker doesn’t support third-party web components.